 Tarantella at Mergellina, c.1750 (oil on canvas), Falciatore, Filippo (1718-68) / Detroit Institute of Arts, USA / Founders Society Purchase, Acquisitions Fund / Bridgeman Images

 has been praised for her “abundant vocal technique and infectious spirit” (ClevelandClassical.com) and enjoys a diverse career in the realms of classical, folk, and jazz.
 She holds a Bachelor’s degree in vocal performance from Shenandoah Conservatory and a certificate in jazz improvisation from the Jazz in July Institute (University of Massachusetts).
-Ms. Powell’s solo performances with Apollo’s Fire in recent seasons have included Handel’s Messiah (mezzo soloist), Mozart’s The Magic Flute (Second Lady), Praetorius Christmas Vespers (soprano soloist), and Liza Jane in the 2013 national tour of the acclaimed Come to the River program.
+Ms. Powell’s solo performances with Apollo’s Fire in recent seasons have included Handel’s Messiah (soprano soloist), Mozart’s The Magic Flute (Second Lady), Praetorius Christmas Vespers (soprano soloist), and Liza Jane in the 2013 national tour of the acclaimed Come to the River program.
 Her work as an internationally recognized leader in the field of sacred world music has taken her to concert halls in Italy, Spain, France, Mongolia and China.
 Her debut solo album, entitled Beyond Boundaries, was released in 2015 and quickly sold out on Amazon.
 The album explores folk and jazz traditions of cultures around the world.
+Amanda spent her childhood summers riding through the Blue Ridge Mountains in the back of her grandpa’s pickup truck and later lived in the Shenandoah Valley, within sight of Sugarloaf Mountain.

 plucked instruments & vocals